Heroin Addiction: Symptoms, Effects and Treatment

 The addiction not only devastates the individual’s health and personal life but also has broader societal impacts, including increased healthcare costs and social instability.
 Addressing heroin addiction requires a comprehensive approach, integrating medical treatment, psychological support, and social care to guide individuals towards recovery and reduce the prevalence of use.

-Recognizing these symptoms early is crucial for intervention and guiding the individual towards treatment, as they indicate not only the presence of addiction but also the potential for escalating health risks.
+Recognizing these symptoms early is crucial for intervention and guiding the individual toward treatment, as they indicate not only the presence of addiction but also the potential for escalating health risks.

 Physical symptoms